by Lilia | Jun 27, 2020 | Help

 If you use a trigger based on adding contacts to a list the email step needs to be active before the contacts are added.
 To trigger an email the contacts can be added to a List either manually one by one for testing, in bulk via CSV import, or via on ongoing basis via signup forms.

 The automation emails are scheduled at the time of the trigger event, ignoring any delay rules.
-So if the trigger for an email step is “after previous email is SENT” then the email is scheduled as soon as the previous email is SENT, regardless of delay rule.
+So if the trigger for an email step is “after previous email is sent” then the email is scheduled as soon as the previous email is sent, regardless of a delay rule.

 Making and Testing Changes to a Sequence